benspaulding/django-faq/README.rst

   * Document removal of custom template name field on Topic.
 (The feature made little sense given the various URL/view setups.)
 Write migration if necessary.

-* Finalize Django, Haystack, and Whoosh versions in pip requirements/optionals files.
+  * Note supported versions of Python, Django, and Haystack.
-* Bump the version number.
-* Roll a release

-  * Create git tag
-  * Get on Read the Docs
+* Put documentation on readthedocs.org.
-  * Upload to PyPi

 Features